AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 ## Usage

 The [!UICONTROL Usage] interface shows the usage of ingested and reportable rows across all connections.
+If not selected, select the **[!UICONTROL Usage]** tab to access the interface.

 This interface supports you to determine whether your Customer Journey Analytics usage complies with what is contractually agreed upon.
 In addition to monitoring purposes, you can use the Usage interface to plan your Customer Journey Analytics license renewal.

+>[!NOTE]
+>
+>Data is collected, starting from July 2024 for the core, historical, and total records.
+Reach out to your account manager for earlier historical data.
+>

 The Usage interface consists of two panels: